The Constitution of 1848

 Great statesmanship

-This Constitution was a masterpiece of statesmanship at the right time in the right place in a country that in 1847 had experienced the Sonderbundskrieg, a short civil war.
+This Constitution was a masterpiece of statesmanship at the right time and in the right place in a country that, in 1847, had experienced the Sonderbundskrieg, a brief civil war.

 The state immediately entered into trade agreements, and entrepreneurs traded with the world.
 The United Kingdom became one of the most important partners.
-The Swiss franc was introduced, the toll between the cantons disappeared, and the country became an internal market.
+The Swiss franc was introduced, and tolls between the cantons were abolished, resulting in the country becoming a single internal market.

 Railways, chemicals, food, engineering, tourism, financial services, (electrical) engineering and other infrastructural projects changed the country in one generation.

-The country was one of the most modern nations in 1875 and was called a laboratory of progress.
-This Confederation of 1848 was based on centuries-old political, economic, personal, cultural and linguistic relationships, exchanges, experiences and systems.
-The conditions for the modernisation and industrial revolution à la Suisse were already present in 1848; the Constitution was the final touch.
+The country was one of the most modern nations in 1875 and was often referred to as a laboratory of progress.
+The Confederation of 1848 was based on centuries-old political, economic, personal, cultural, and linguistic relationships, exchanges, experiences, and systems.
+The conditions for modernisation and the Industrial Revolution à la Suisse were already present in 1848; the Constitution was the final touch.

-The main consideration was: what is possible, sustainable and feasible in this multicultural, multireligious and multilingual country.
+The primary consideration was: what is possible, sustainable, and feasible in this multicultural, multireligious, and multilingual country.

-The role and function of the municipalities, cantons and federal level, the two chambers of the parliament, democracy, the relationship between business and government, international politics, the organisation and financing of education, hospitals, social systems or defence were taken into account
+The roles and functions of municipalities, cantons, and the federal level, as well as the two chambers of parliament, democracy, the relationship between business and government, international politics, the organisation and financing of education, hospitals, social systems, and defence, were taken into account.

 Direct democracy, federalism, subsidiarity

-The strongest assets of the Constitution are direct democracy, federalism, subsidiarity and the adaptation to new societal circumstances, step by step, but always in consultation and communication with the citizens, entrepreneurs and the cantons and never as a measure imposed from above, top-down.
+The strongest assets of the Constitution are direct democracy, federalism, subsidiarity, and the ability to adapt to new societal circumstances, done step by step, but always in consultation and communication with citizens, entrepreneurs, and the cantons, and never as a measure imposed from above, top-down.

 Conclusion